Definition and Epidemiology of Intrauterine Growth Restriction

 - Amniotic fluid volume: To calculate the amniotic fluid index (AFI), the amniotic fluid volume is measured in the deepest, vertical pocket of each quadrant and then the measurements of the four pockets are added together.
 Normal AFI ranges from 5 – 25 cm.
 Oligohydramnios is noticed in a majority of the infants with FGR.
 The risk of FGR increases when the AFI is < 5cm.

 - Systolic/diastolic ratio: The peak systolic and diastolic pressure of the umbilical arterial blood flow is measured using ultrasound Doppler velocimetry.
 The systolic/diastolic ratio is calculated by averaging the results.
 An increased ratio is suggestive of FGR in 80% of cases.

 Management of Intrauterine Growth Restriction

-A majority of the fetal deaths due to FGR occur between 36 weeks of gestation and onset of labor.
-Therefore, the clinician should consider the gestational age at diagnosis of FGR and has to plan the delivery date earlier if there is developing evidence of fetal compromise.
-Serial ultrasound examination at 3-4 weekly intervals with estimation of fetal weight, AFI, head circumference and abdominal circumference and is essential.
+A majority of the fetal deaths due to FGR occur between 36 weeks of gestation and the onset of labor; therefore, the clinician should consider the gestational age at diagnosis of FGR and has to plan the delivery date earlier if there is developing evidence of fetal compromise.
+Serial ultrasound examination at 3 – 4 weekly intervals with estimation of fetal weight, AFI, head circumference and abdominal circumference is essential.

 Follow-up testing with contraction stress test or a biophysical profile is required if NST is suggestive of fetal hypoxemia.
 NST, fetal tone, AFI, fetal breathing and gross body movements all constitute the biophysical profile which predicts the well-being of the fetus, fetal distress and perinatal mortality.